Intro

 Transitioning to a DevOps approach to software development can be a big step for any company.
 Whether you currently manage your IT in-house or you outsource most of it, be sure to choose experienced DevOps professionals when you make the switch to a more DevOps-focused development model.

-The team at Zibtek has experience with web and mobile development, QA automation, continous deployment, and more.
+The team at Zibtek has experience with web and mobile development, QA automation, continuous deployment, and more.
 Our DevOps approach to development means we’ll help you reduce the time to deployment and create a more streamlined development process, no matter what kind of software you’re working on.

 Reach out to Zibtek today to find out if DevOps is the right solution for your business and how we can help you incorporate it into your company!